ArctosDB/documentation-wiki/_documentation/users.markdown

 There are two types of “roles” in Arctos: Collection roles and access roles.
 Collection roles provide access to VPD partitions, and access roles provide specific access to specific tables.
 Actual access is at the intersection of roles.
 A user with UAM_MAMM collection role and DATA_ENTRY access role can only enter data for the UAM Mamm collection.

 Some objects (taxonomy, media, agents, places) are shared amongst collections.
-People who have access to these data must fully understand that <a href="https://handbook.arctosdb.org/documentation/sharing-data-and-resources.html" target="_blank"<Arctos is a shared system</a>, and must always consider the implications of working in a shared system.
+People who have access to these data must fully understand that [Arctos is a shared system]({% link _documentation/sharing-data-and-resources.markdown %}), and must always consider the implications of working in a shared system.

 {% include tip.html content="Environment is set at login.
 Users whose account has changed will need to log out and back in to receive changes." %}